zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-for-batch-testing.md

 could be an option.
 Creating the user only takes as long time as it takes to type the command in, i.e. seconds.

-Another option is to create new RPCAPI to the same Backend (the same database).
+Another option is to set up an additional RPCAPI daemon using the same database.
 A Backend can have several parallel RPCAPI running with different configuration, see [Create an additional RPCAPI].

 ## Create batch user

-In [Using the Backend RPCAPI] it is shown how `zmb` can be used for several RPCAPI tasks.
+The [using the Backend RPCAPI] guide shows how `zmb` can be used for several RPCAPI tasks.
 It can also be used for the creation of the batch user.
 It is now assumed that `enable_add_api_user` is enabled or else `"message": "Procedure 'add_api_user' not found"` will be outputted.

-Run `zmb add_api_user --username myuser --api-key mykey | jq` where `myuser` is the user name of your choice and `mykey` the password, which should probably be longer and more complex.
+Run `zmb add_api_user --username myuser --api-key mykey | jq` where `myuser` is a user name of your choice and `mykey` the password, which should probably be longer and more complex.
 The output is simply

 ```json